utk19rsh/form-builder/README.md

-# form_builder
+# Form Builder

-A new Flutter project.
+A cross-platform application for generating a dynamically-interactive form extracted from a JSON file.

 ## Getting Started